marshmallow-packages/affiliator-docs/account/sites.md

 ## Update your site credentials
 ### Request
 If you need to update your credentials for you site connection, use the endpoint below.
 We will we then collect your transactions with the newly provided credentials.
+Below you can find how to make the request for this endpoint.
+Please note that this is a `PUT` request and it requires an `access token`.
 ```php
 $organization_id = '__ORGANIZATION_ID__';
 $site_id = '__SITE_ID__';